How to maximize your raised garden bed and get the most for the growing season

 With an Eco Garden you don’t have to worry about this issue!
 The elevated garden bed is equipped with a reservoir and an overflow valve.
 To ensure the reservoir doesn’t drown your plants, the valve dispels any extra water from rain, or if you water excessively from the sprinklers on top.

 How does proper moisture retention make the Eco Garden different?
 Water Reservoir + Soil Platform + Air Gap Technology = up to 50% speed to maturity.
 These three components create more access to oxygen and more moisture retention.
-The water reservoir holds 74 gallons and allows you to use 65% less water than traditional gardens.
-The Air Gap sits between the soil platform (which contains small holes) and the water reservoir, creating hyperoxygenation.
+The water reservoir holds ~74 gallons and allows you to use 65% less water than traditional gardens.
+The Air Gap sits between the soil platform (which is perforated) and the water reservoir, creating hyperoxygenation.
 The taproot (dominant, large root from which smaller roots sprout) from your plants will grow down to the water reservoir, causing less competition for nutrients between plants.
 Check out the University of Minnesota research on how this creates increased plant production.

 As we mentioned, proper soil also helps to ensure drainage and prevent compaction.
 If you follow our soil advice, an Eco Garden will help to make sure your plants don’t just survive, but thrive!